Safety Advice for Electromagnetic Fields

 EMFWISE

-Electrosensitivity, also known as Electromagnetic Hypersensitivity (EHS), is a disabling condition in which an individual experiences a myriad of symptoms, like headaches, dizziness, unusual heart palpitations, or insomnia, around wireless technologies or electrical devices.
-EHS can develop gradually from many years of 24x7 exposures to radiation from sources such as smart meters, cell towers, Wi-Fi, mobile phones, cordless phones, power line magnetic fields, intermediate frequencies, and electric fields from various electronics devices.
+Electromagnetic Sensitivity, also known as Electromagnetic Hypersensitivity (EHS), Electrosensitivity, or Microwave Sickness is a condition in which an individual experiences symptoms like headaches, dizziness, unusual heart palpitations, or insomnia, around wireless technologies or electrical devices such as smart meters, cell towers, Wi-Fi, mobile phones, cordless phones, power line magnetic fields, intermediate frequencies, and electric fields from various electronics devices.
+The condition, whereby some "electrosensitive" people suffer from intolerance to electromagnetic fields has been acknowledged in the European Council's Resolution 1815 (2011), section 8.1.4.

-Possible scientific explanations for the symptoms of electrosensitivity are provided in the following table:
+Possible scientific explanations for the symptoms of electromagnetic hypersensitivity are provided in the following table:

 Symptom Possibly Related Objective Effects/Animal Research